mlangbehn/DevOps-testing101/README.md

 ```
 mvn clean verify -B -Dorg.slf4j.simpleLogger.log.org.apache.maven.cli.transfer.Slf4jMavenTransferListener=warn
 ```
 In this new build command we are choosing the ```verify``` phase which will package our app as before but this time it will then run some static code analysis on our code to catch common coding mistakes.
-The string the comes after is just to keep our log clean.
+The string that comes after is just to keep our log clean.

 5. Scroll down, enter a commit message, and click **Commit Changes**